digna-ai/releases/2024.12/Integrating Digna into ETL Processes.md

 ---

-By leveraging either the CLI or REST API, Digna can be effectively incorporated into your ETL processes to ensure robust data quality checks and alerting mechanisms.
+By leveraging either the CLI or REST API, digna can be effectively incorporated into your ETL processes to ensure robust data quality checks and alerting mechanisms.